biotechvana/VQS-haplotyper/README.md

 This repository includes:

-  * a folder called FLASH-1.2.11, which includes FLASH of Illumina.
+  * a folder called FLASH-1.2.11, which includes FLASH of Illumina.<br />
   * a folder called R, which includes several scripts needed to run the pipeline.
   * the data folder containing three files: samples.csv, primers.csv and AmpliconRefSeqs.fna.
   * the export folder containing some pipeline results.